§ 243.5 Definitions.

 Contractor means a person under contract with a railroad, including, but not limited to, a prime contractor or a subcontractor.

-Designated instructor means a person designated as such by an employer, training organization, or learning institution, who has demonstrated, pursuant to the training program submitted by the employer, training organization, or learning institution, an adequate knowledge of the subject matter under instruction and, where applicable, has the necessary experience to effectively provide formal training of the subject matter.
+Designated instructor means a person designated as such by an employer, training organization, or learning institution, who has demonstrated an adequate knowledge of the subject matter under instruction and, where applicable, has the necessary experience to effectively provide formal training on the subject matter.
+The designated instructor is not required to be an employee of the employer.
+Employers are required to ensure that employees and non-employees used as designated instructors have the necessary knowledge, skills, and abilities to provide sound coaching, mentoring, and guidance to new learners.

 Employer means a railroad or a contractor of a railroad that employs at least one safety-related railroad employee.